Main stories

 2. The demand for oil is relatively inelastic with respect to price, given that oil has few direct substitutes.

 3. Similarly, demand for oil is relatively inelastic with respect to income in the advanced, OECD economies.
-However, income elasticity of demand in developing economies like China and India is likely to be higher, with estimates suggesting that YED is close to 1.
+However, income elasticity of demand (YED)in developing economies like China and India is likely to be higher, with estimates suggesting that YED is close to 1.

-World's major oil importers
+World’s major oil consumers

-Major oil importers
+Major oil producers

 US strategic oil reserves

-(Source: US Department of Energy, 2008 – link (www.fossil.energy.gov/programs/reserves/)
+(Source: US Department of Energy, 2008 – link (www.fossil.energy.gov)

 Recent petrol prices